-- If it is safe to do so, close (do not lock) windows and doors on your way out.
+- 1. If not activated, activate the closest fire pull alarm immediately. - 2.
+If immediately accessible, put on your safety vest. - 3.
+Direct all personnel within your area to the nearest safe exit. - 4.
+Urge people to stay calm and evacuate in a quick and orderly manner.
+WALK, DO NOT RUN - 5.
+Knock on closed and/or locked doors, state the nature of the emergency and proceed without delay to sweep through area.
+Ensure you evacuate with your assigned personnel and report any rooms/areas that were locked or inaccessible. - 6.
+If it is safe to do so, close (do not lock) windows and doors on your way out.
 This will help to prevent oxygen from feeding the fire, provide containment, and slow the advancement of the fire. - 7.
 Use the stairway to evacuate; DO NOT use the elevator(s).
-See Note 1. - If possible, assist occupants that are unable to evacuate using the stairs.
+See Note 1. - 8.
+If possible, assist occupants that are unable to evacuate using the stairs.
 Individuals requiring assistance are required to have a personal evacuation plan.
 Refer to Appendix 4: Persons Requiring Assistance and Appendix 5: Personal Evacuation Plan.
-Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building, 3rd floor landing on main stairwell (Across for Rm 344) / 2nd floor landing on main stairwell (Across from Rm 240).
-Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - Direct evacuated occupants to the Predesignated Meeting Area upon exiting the building.
-The building Predesignated Meeting Area is: Main Mall across the street from the main entrance to the H.R.
-MacMillan building / South Corner exit / West corner exit (Loading bay area). - 10.
-Call 911: - a) State your name. - b) Provide the address and the nearest intersection.
-The address of your building is: 2357 Main Mall. - c) Provide the following information about the fire: - WHERE: Floor number, room number - WHEN: Approximate time fire started - WHAT: What caused the fire, is it spreading, are people injured or requiring urgent assistance - OTHER INFORMATION: Hazardous materials, potential access issues etc. - Proceed to pre-determined meeting location for Building Emergency Directors and Building Floor Wardens (e.g. at an open area that is a safe distance away from the building).
-The pre-determined meeting location for Building Emergency Directors and Building Floor Wardens is: Main Entrance (Outside the courtyard area) - 12.
-Relay pertinent information (e.g. occupants who were unwilling or unable to evacuate the building) to the Building Emergency Director or Fire Department at an open area that is a safe distance away from the building.
-See Note 2
+Alternatively, individuals having difficulty are advised to shelter in place.
+Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - 9.
+Direct evacuated occupants to the Predesignated Meeting Area upon exiting the building.
+The building Predesignated Meeting Area is: Lawn on west side of Buchanan A, 1866 Main Mall - 10.
+Call 911: - a) State your name. - Provide the address and the nearest intersection.
+The address of your building is: 6333 Memorial Road, intersection of Memorial Road and Main Mall - c) Provide the following information about the fire: - WHERE: Floor number, room number - WHEN: Approximate time fire started - WHAT: What caused the fire, is it spreading, are people injured or requiring urgent assistance - OTHER INFORMATION: Hazardous materials, potential access issues etc. - 11.
+Proceed to pre-determined meeting location for Building Emergency Directors and Building Floor Wardens (e.g. at an open area that is a safe distance away from the building).
+The pre-determined meeting location for Building Emergency Directors and Building Floor Wardens is: W. Robert Wyman Plaza, Memorial Road and Main Mall Relay pertinent information (e.g. occupants who were unwilling or unable to evacuate the building) to the Building Emergency Director or Fire Department at an open area that is a safe distance away from the building.
+See Note 2 - 12.
+Stay on the scene until the Fire Department arrives.
+Once evacuated, DO NOT ALLOW ANYONE TO RE-ENTER THE BUILDING until the Fire Department gives permission to do so.

 Note 2: All Building Floor Wardens report information to Building Emergency Director and the Building Emergency Director reports all information to the Fire Department.
-If Building Emergency Director is unavailable, the Building Fire Wardens can report directly to the Fire Department.
+If Building Emergency Director is unavailable, the Building Fire Wardens can report directly to the Fire elevator upgrades occurring across campus in efforts to meet the requirements of the

+Department.